R installation on Linux

 sudo -i

 - Fetch and import the current key.
-When a message appears that

 gpg --armor --export '95C0FAF38DB3CCAD0C080A7BDC78B2DDEABC47B7' | tee /etc/apt/trusted.gpg.d/cran_debian_key.asc

-add-apt-repository "deb http://cloud.r-project.org/bin/linux/debian bullseye-cran40/"
+add-apt-repository "deb http://cloud.r-project.org/bin/linux/debian trixie-cran40/"

 - Update the package information from all configured sources: